lhelms2/howto_rtd/docs/source/create_doc.rst

 How to Create a Document
 =========================

-If you have not yet used Read the Docs (RTD), it is highly recommended that you start with the `Read the Docs tutorial`_.
+If you have not used Read the Docs (RTD), start with the `Read the Docs tutorial`_.

 .. _Read the Docs tutorial: https://docs.readthedocs.io/en/stable/tutorial/

 NCSA Document Template
 -----------------------

-The `NCSA document template`_ is available in the NCSA GitHub.
-This template will be updated, as needed, so please start here when generating a new document.
+The `NCSA document template`_ is available on the NCSA GitHub.
+This template will be updated, as needed, so always start here when generating a new document.

 .. _NCSA document template: https://github.com/ncsa/user_documentation_template